savonet/book/quickstart.md

 All three arguments are optional, which means that a default value is provided and will be used if it is not specified.
-This is indicated in the type by the question mark before each argument, and the default value is detailed below (e.g. the default amplitude is `1.0` and the default frequency is `440.` Hertz).
+This is indicated in the type by the question mark before each argument, and the default value is detailed below (e.g. the default amplitude is `1.0` and the default frequency is `440.` Hz).

-If we want generate a sine wave of 2600 Hz with an amplitude 0.8, we can thus do
+If we want generate a sine wave of 2600 Hz with an amplitude 0.8, we can thus write

 ```{.liquidsoap include="liq/sine3.liq" from=1}
 ```